Skip to Content

 The City Raccoon

-In major cities across North America, the common raccoon is currently thriving in highly populated areas.
+The common raccoon thrives in highly populated areas of major cities across North America.
 A team of researchers from York University in Toronto, Canada, found that raccoons have made many behavioral adaptations to their new urban environments.

 City Raccoon